 eCMP platform to underpin the Jeep electric SUV

-Merging with Groupe PSA into the new entity Stellantis opens new avenues for FCA.
+Merging with Groupe PSA into the new entity Stellantis opens new avenues for FCA brands.
 One of the resources at its disposal is CMP or Common Modular Platform, the low-cost platform Groupe PSA co-developed with Chinese company Dongfeng Motors.
-Automotive News states that the upcoming entry-level Jeep SUV will ride on CMP, and there are many advantages it would allow over the Small-Wide 4×4 platform.
+The upcoming entry-level Jeep SUV will ride on the CMP, and there are many advantages it would allow over the Small-Wide 4×4 platform.

 Unlike the Small-Wide 4×4 platform, CMP doesn’t allow fitting a four-wheel drive system.
-However, according to ANE’s supplier sources, the new Jeep small SUV could still get a four-wheel drive variant with an electric motor at the rear axle.
-The report is likely referring to its plug-in hybrid variant, which was confirmed along with its announcement in June 2018 and so the new Jeep small SUV will get to wear the 4xe badge.
+However, according to Automotive News’ supplier sources, the new electric Jeep could still get a four-wheel drive variant with an electric motor at the rear axle, following what could have been a lengthy reengineering of the platform.

 The true advantage CMP offers over the Small-Wide 4×4 platform is that it is ready for full electrification.
-There’s an EV-specific variant of this platform, called eCMP, which Opel, Peugeot, Citroen, and DS already use in the European portfolio for front-wheel drive vehicles.
+An EV-specific variant of this platform, called eCMP, is used by Opel, Peugeot, Citroen, and DS in the European portfolio for front-wheel drive vehicles.

-In June 2018, there was no plan to offer a pure electric variant of the new small Jeep SUV, probably because, among other possible reasons, it would not have been possible with the Small-Wide 4×4 platform.
-Now, thanks to CMP (eCMP), the baby Jeep will be electric-ready and thus future-proof.
-The derivative could go on sale around late 2023 in the international market.
-It would be a mechanical relative to the Citroen eCC21.
+In June 2018, there was no plan to offer a pure electric variant of the new small Jeep SUV, probably because, among other possible reasons, it would not have been possible with the Small-Wide 4×4.
+Now, thanks to CMP (eCMP), the baby Jeep will be electric-ready and future-proof.

 Featured Image Source: FCA/Stellantis